supekshala/outbreakx-attic/README.md

 # OutbreakX-Attic

-Welcome to the **OutbreakX-Attic** repository!
-This repository contains various utility scripts, tools, and resources used to support the development and operation of the [OutbreakX](https://github.com/yourusername/outbreakx) platform. **OutbreakX-Attic** is intended to store supplementary components that extend or enhance the functionality of OutbreakX.
+Welcome to the **OutbreakX-Attic**!
+This repository contains various utility scripts, tools, and resources used to support the development and operation of the [OutbreakX](https://github.com/SixthFlow-Reserach-OS/OutbreakX/) platform. **OutbreakX-Attic** is intended to store supplementary components that extend or enhance the functionality of OutbreakX.

 ## Overview